 If you have a BBQ before the fireworks, make sure all pets stay at least 3 feet away from the grill or fire pit.
 Nearly 1000 accidental fires are started each year by pets that get too close to flames.
-Keep your pets safe and make sure the areas with fire are fenced off or ask your dog loving guests to keep their pets on-leash.
-Pool at the party?
-Same thing goes as the fire pits.
+Please keep your pets safe, make sure the areas with fire are fenced off, or ask your dog loving guests to keep their pets on-leash.
+The pool at the party?
+The same thing goes for the fire pits.
 Be sure that the pool is properly fenced to keep curious pets out.
-Some dogs may jump in then become panicked if they cannot get out; we all know how this ends.
-If you have guests with dogs who do not know how to properly exit your pool, keep them on-leash.
-The best thing to protect your dog, is to teach it how to exit the pool.
-Despite the instinctive doggy paddle, they may become panicked even with a lesson but after a few tries, you may have success!
+Some dogs may jump in and become panicked if they cannot get out; we all know how this ends if you have guests with dogs who do not know how to exit your pool and keep them on-leash properly.
+The best thing to protect your dog is to teach it how to exit the pool.
+Despite the instinctive doggy paddle, they may become panicked even with a lesson, but after a few tries, you may have success!

-Put them in a nice comfortable room with some background noise, a TV or fan to help drown out the sound of fireworks.
-Also make sure they are secured, and cannot escape.
+Please put them in a nice comfortable room with some background noise, a TV or fan to help drown out the sound of fireworks.
+Also, make sure they are secured and cannot escape.
 (Place a sign on the door if you have guests over).
 This also goes for small animals like guinea pigs and rabbits.
 If they have cages near a window or slider door, please move them somewhere a little quieter.